ChrisSantosLang/redscience/docs/source/devenvironment.rst

 How to Set-up Colab
 -------------------

-At this point, you should have your own GitHob repo for this project.
+At this point, you should have your own GitHub repo for this project.
 If you don't already have a Google account, follow `the Google instructions <https://support.google.com/accounts/answer/27441?hl=en#>`_ to get one, then move forward to How to Develop in Colab with GitHub.